Miriam Adelson: Medical career

 After earning a Bachelor of Science in microbiology and genetics from the Hebrew University of Jerusalem, she earned a medical degree, graduating magna cum laude from Tel Aviv University Faculty of Medicine.

 She served mandatory army service as a medical officer at Ness Ziona.
 She eventually became the chief internist in an emergency room at Tel Aviv's Rokach (Hadassah) Hospital.
 She went to Rockefeller University in 1986 as an associate physician specializing in drug addiction.
 There, she was mentored by, and subsequently collaborated for two decades with, Mary Jeanne Kreek, who was known for the development of methadone therapy for heroin addiction.
 She has published numerous scientific papers on the topic of drug addiction during her career and has been a guest investigator at Rockefeller University.

 Marriage to Sheldon Adelson and later career

-Miriam met businessman Sheldon Adelson on a blind date in 1989; they married in 1991.
+She met businessman Sheldon Adelson on a blind date in 1989; they married in 1991.
 Together, they had two sons, Adam Adelson and Matan Adelson.

-In 1993, Miriam and Sheldon opened the first branch of the Adelson Clinic, a substance abuse clinic, in Israel.
+In 1993, the couple opened the first branch of the Adelson Clinic, a substance abuse clinic, in Israel.
 They opened a second location in Las Vegas in 2000.
 The clinics specialize in the use of medically assisted detox techniques, such as methodone.

 In 2018, Adelson was named the publisher of Israel Hayom, the most widely read newspaper in Israel, a position she still holds.
+That year, she was awarded the Presidential Medal of Freedom by Donald Trump.

 After Sheldon Adelson died in 2021, she became the owner of casino company Las Vegas Sands, which he had founded.
 She remains the majority owner of Las Vegas Sands, which she runs along with her family.